zackberman/home-manager-config/README.md

   "You can update all your programs by navigating to your dotfiles folder and running `nix flake lock`, which updates the `flake.lock` file."

-- `home-manager switch --flake .`: This installs files/applications/symlinks
-  where they belong.
+- `home-manager switch --flake .#<profile>` (where profile is either `macos` or `wsl`): This installs files/applications/symlinks where they belong.
 Clone this repo and run it from inside.

 - Configuration options for every module: https://nix-community.github.io/home-manager/options.html